 “Garv Se Kaho Yeh Swadeshi Hai,” says PM as he encourages citizens to share local purchases online

-Alongside his festive message, the Prime Minister made a renewed appeal to citizens to prioritise Indian-made products, reinforcing his long-running ‘Vocal for Local’ campaign aimed at boosting indigenous industries and artisans.
+Alongside his festive message, the Prime Minister made a renewed appeal to citizens to prioritize Indian-made products, reinforcing his long-running ‘Vocal for Local’ campaign aimed at boosting indigenous industries and artisans.

 Encouraging citizens to make conscious purchasing choices, he added: “Let’s buy Indian products and say—Garv Se Kaho Yeh Swadeshi Hai!
 (Proudly say this is indigenous!).”